vmware/terraform-provider-vmc/website/docs/index.html.markdown

 In order to use the provider you need to obtain the authentication token from the Cloud Service Provider by providing the org scoped API token.
-The provider client uses Cloud Service Provider (CSP) API to exchange this org scoped API token/OAuth App Id and Secret for user access token.
+The provider client uses Cloud Service Provider (CSP) API to exchange this org scoped API token/OAuth App ID and Secret for user access token.

 Note that in all the examples you will need to update the `client_id` and `client_secret` or `api_token` and `org_id` settings in the variables.tf file to match those configured in your VMC environment.